gplusplus314/gdot/README.md

 ./.gscripts/macos/bootstrap_macos.sh
 ```

+### Time Machine tweak script
-Time Macnine is "too easy" and only allows you to exclude folders, not
+Time Machine is "too easy" and only allows you to exclude folders, not
 explicitly include them.
 For a development machine, this is terrible.
 So this
 script emulates **inclusionary behavior** by taking a list of home-directory
 level directories that you **do** want to backup, then it automatically